useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 And I will either drop them off or my wife will drop them off at daycare.
 And then I will go to work.
 I will probably either just sit by and empty my head or I'll do some R programming on the commute.
 I take the train so I can sit there and fix stuff up.

-**Nick**:

-**Hmm, that's cool, being able to do some work on the commute**

-Thomas:

 Then I'll get to work, and my mind will be in what we talked about, so I will develop.
 I will continue developing R packages and whatever, but, of course, in a different context.
 I'll be to not that many meetings, but in my mind, sometimes too many meetings.
 Our group is rather young group and we're really fond of tabletop football.

-**Nick: **

-**Oh, cool! **

-Thomas:

 So we built a shiny app to keep track of our ranking, powered by the Xbox ranking algorithm (TrueSkill).

-**Nick**:

-**Oh, that's awesome.**

-Thomas:

-So, yeah.
-Kind of a nerdy take on it.

-**Nick:**

-**That is so cool.**

-Thomas:

-So we have a game during the day and have some nice talks.
+We have a game during the day and have some nice talks.
 I'll get home, probably begin preparing dinner, and, yeah.

 That’s a standard family kind of day.
 Pick up the kids, potentially.